-Then after blogging on the free platforms for some times, you think you are ready to bring your blog to the next level.
-You want to do more with your blog, more features, full control of your own blog and definitely you own your content!
+Then after blogging on the free platforms for some time, you think you are ready to bring your blog to the next level.
+You want to do more with your blog, more features, full control of your own blog, and definitely, you own your content!
 I got it.
-That’s pretty much the reasons why I get paid hosting services to host my blog as well.
+That’s pretty much the reason why I get paid hosting services to host my blog as well.

 But first, I have a piece of bad and good news!
 The bad news is you should aware that getting paid hosting service means that you will have to maintain everything on your own because you are now the only owner of your content.
 That includes getting your hands dirty on some technical issues that may arise on your blog later.

 The piece of good news is even you are not really sure what you should do, nowadays, there are many free resources and tutorials available online that you can learn from in any case you encounter problems in running your blog.
 And also, if you still can’t manage it, as I said earlier, you can always get someone to do it for you, at a cost of course.
 This is not a totally bad idea if you don’t mind taking it as a learning process.
 This article may help to give you a better idea of which platform is better for you and how the process is like.

 Now about choosing the hosting company to host the blog.
 For the past 10 years, I had changed three hosting companies before I finally set the home for my blogs with my current hosting company.
 The hosting company is like our network provider or operator.
 If they are good, they will have a good quality network service and we won’t have any problem with browsing, making a phone call, or so.
 Even if there is a problem, their customer services should be able to assist fast.
 If they are not, it is very clear what will happen.

 ” No matter which hosting company you choose, I suggest to always start from the lowest plan and upgrade as you see the need. “